chmutoff/esp-tank/docs/index.md

 | MX1508 | 1.5A Max: 2.5A | 2 - 9.6V    | Max voltage is 10V!                                 |
 | L9110S | 0.8A Max: 1.5A | 2.5 - 12V   | Sometimes they suddenly burn out!                   |
 | TB6612 | 1.2A Max: 3A   | 4.5 - 13.5V | Connect STBY, PWMA, PWMB to VCC pin.                |

+**NOTE**: It is recommended to put a 100nf (0.1uF) capacitor between the motor contacts to avoid interference.

 ### Servo motors
 The two types of servos are: